BEYOND PROMPT-TO-CODE

 Code generation is step three of four.
 Here is the complete pipeline.

+- Discover and validate.
 Before any code gets written, automated agents scan 18 signal sources for real problems people are complaining about.
-Ideas get scored on a 100-point rubric covering demand, monetization potential, competition, and solo viability.
+Ideas get scored on a 100-point rubric covering market opportunity, competitive landscape, buildability, and monetization.

 Frequently asked questions